deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### Strategies and EigenPods

-Each asset that is accepted as _Economic Security_ to secure _AVSs_ is held in a separate contract, with exception of restaked `ETH` that remains on the Beacon Chain (Consensus Layer of Ethereum).
+Each asset that is accepted as _Economic Security_ to secure _AVSs_ is held in a separate contract, with the exception of restaked `ETH` that remains on the Beacon Chain (Consensus Layer of Ethereum).

 The three types of contracts that are used are: